DavidNovo/JavaMasterClassOne/README.md

 # JavaMasterClassOne
-work for the Udemy Java master class
+Class-work for the Udemy Java master class.
+This is a long and through course.